vugar005/ngx-awesome-uploader/README.md

 <link  rel="stylesheet"  href="https://cdnjs.cloudflare.com/ajax/libs/cropperjs/1.4.3/cropper.css"  />
 ```

-To use cropper, you should enableCropper.
+>**Note**: To use cropper, you should set enableCropper to true.
 Look at API section above.
 You can also provide your custom cropper options.

 ## Custom-Template